UIKit0/zero-static-html-engine/README.md

 ## Features

-- Templates, including subfolders, and partials
+- Templates, including subfolders, and partials using [Swig](http://paularmstrong.github.io/swig/)
 - Sass/Compass compilation
-- Preview server
+- Preview server with Browsersync CSS injection and auto-reloaad
-- Watch processes recompiles HTML, Sass, and any assets
+- Watch processes recompiles HTML and static assets
 - Everything is compiled into the `_build` directory

 ## Usage